 In the BSEC document on “The Way Forward for an Action Plan on the Implementation of the Economic Agenda towards an Enhanced BSEC Partnership” the following priority themes have been set up, which the Group focused on in 2013-2015: Accelerating the efforts at the national level and within the BSEC framework in order to further proceed with the implementation of the BSEC projects in the field of transport, especially the Black Sea Ring Highway and the Development of the Motorways of the Sea in the BSEC Region, Sharing experiences among the Member States in applying the legal mechanism in the sphere of passenger and freight carriages in the BSEC Region, Considering the development of co-operation in the civil aviation sector.

-The Group is elaborating on the priority cooperation for the Second Action Plan of the 2012 BSEC Economic Agenda (2016-2018).
+In September 2015 the Group completed elaboration of the following new priority cooperation for the Second Action Plan of the 2012 BSEC Economic Agenda (2016-2018):

 Following the proposal by Ukraine (November 2012), the Council of Ministers of Foreign Affairs of the BSEC Member States established on 21 June 2013 a Task Force on studying possibilities regarding cooperation on intermodal transportation in the BSEC Region, within the framework of the Working Group on Transport (Task Force on intermodal transportation in the BSEC Region).
 A relevant concept of activities of the newly established BSEC Task Force on Intermodal Transportation in the Black Sea region has been elaborated.

 The Task Force is focusing mainly on development of intermodal/combined transport strategy, promotion of combined transport operations and development of multilateral and bilateral cooperation in intermodal combined transport.
 There have been proposals on exercising the concept on Single Window and Dry Ports, the ICT platforms for intermodal transport, as well as on the establishment of international terminals as important logistics hubs.